6G Global Summit 2023

 Director

-Telecommunications Regulatory Authority
+Telecommunications Regulatory Authority, Bahrain

-Executive Director, Smart Networks and Services Joint Undertaking;
+Executive Director, Smart Networks and Services Joint Undertaking

 European Commission